Hootner/_________/README.md

 # _________
-This is only some of what will be used to create the new social media globel platform that every country is obligated to use or simply be left behind.
+This is only some of what will be used to create a new social media globel platform that every country is obligated to use or simply be left behind.
 I have solid base idea of what out of all this will be implemented along with core purpose that can be discused after the NDA consignment.
 This README.md took 5 minutes to create so.
+This platform will be based on sercurity that will that wil have direct ties with the industrial complexes around the world.
+Be foolish for anyone to turn away from a public world governing platform like this.

 Understanding the $2.5 Million Valuation
 A $2.5 million pre-deployment valuation implies a platform with: